 In accordance with FASB ASC Topic 605-45-45, "Revenue Recognition-Principal Agent Considerations-Other Presentation," the Company accounts for shipping and handling costs billed to customers as a component of revenues.
 The Company accounts for shipping and handling costs incurred as a cost of revenues for shipments made directly from vendors to customers.
 For shipments made from the Company's warehouses, the Company accounts for shipping and handling costs incurred as a selling, general and administrative expense.
-The amount of shipping and handling costs included in selling, general and administrative expenses for short year 2015, fiscal 2015, the forty-six weeks ended April 26, 2014, six weeks ended June 11, 2013, and fiscal 2013 was \$23,284, \$31,061, \$26,231, \$3,249, and \$31,631, respectively.
+The amount of shipping and handling costs included in selling, general and administrative expenses for fiscal 2016, short year 2015, fiscal 2015, the forty-six weeks ended April 26, 2014, and six weeks ended June 11, 2013 was \$30,594, \$23,284, \$31,061, \$26,231, and \$3,249, respectively.